Tornado outbreak of May 6–10, 2024: Impacts

 Waffle Houses in the Oklahoma City metro closed on May 6th due to the risk of tornadoes.
 Amtrak's northbound Heartland Flyer was canceled on May 6 as a precautionary measure due to the high risk of severe weather issued by the Storm Prediction Center; retroactively, the southbound train for May 7 was also canceled.
 Wolverine trains from the evening of May 7 to the early morning hours of May 8 were also delayed between Ann Arbor and Battle Creek, Michigan due to tornadic activity in the area.
 On May 8, the Nashville International Airport briefly issued a ground stop due to severe storms.
 Further north, Mammoth Caves National Park shut down at 3:30 pm on May 8 due to the storm, re-opening on May 9.

-Later developments
+Aftermath

 Management at the NuCera Solution wax plant in Barnsdall, Oklahoma, which was severely damaged by the tornado, had initially been planning to rebuild the structure.
 However, the plant announced in late-July 2024 that it would permanently close within the next 6–12 months.